 Working with low mood

 Emotion Focused Therapy (EFT) was initially developed to treat depression.
 As the therapy developed over time, it moved on to treat other psychological problems.
-I am an emotion focused therapist working in private practice in Colchester, Sudbury and Frinton.
-When I work with you, I will offer a safe empathic environment which is free from judgment.
+I am an emotion focused therapist working in private practice in Colchester, Sudbury, Frinton, outside, and online.
+When I work with you, I will offer a safe empathic environment that is free from judgment.
 Send me an email or phone.

 Stigma can prevent people from finding help, it’s a bold step to seek therapy.
 A feeling of depression is often applied in a general sense, ‘Waiting in this mental health queue is depressing’.
 On this page, I am referring to a depression that is debilitating and stops you getting on with your life.
 Depressed people often develop a sense of isolation due to how others behave around them.